 And if they’re sleeping in a position that doesn’t properly support their body, it can create extra pressure that increases their pain.

-By aligning and supporting their body, your older adult will sleep more comfortably.
-And hopefully, that will reduce the number of times they (and you) wake up during the night.
+Aligning and supporting the body can help an older adult sleep more comfortably, which can, hopefully, reduce the number of times they (and you) wake up during the night.

-These tips cover side, back, and stomach sleeping as well as a variety of health conditions like back pain due to spinal issues, neck or hip pain, acid reflux, and more.
+These tips cover side, back, and stomach sleeping, as well as a variety of health conditions, such as back pain due to spinal issues, neck or hip pain, acid reflux, and more.

-The overall goal is to keep your older adult’s body in an aligned, neutral position as much as possible while they sleep.
+The goal is to keep an older adult’s body aligned and neutral as much as possible while they sleep.

-For a younger adult, that means the spine is straight and the lower back is in its natural, slightly curved position.
+For a younger adult, the spine is straight and the lower back is in its natural, slightly curved position.

-But with older adults, age and chronic health conditions may have caused aches and pains along with changing the shape of their body.
+However, for older adults, age and chronic health conditions may have caused aches and pains, along with changes in their bodies' shape.

-A comfortable alignment for them may be different from what works for a younger adult body.
+A comfortable alignment for them may differ from what works for a younger adult body.

-These tips are starting points to help find a comfortable sleeping position for your older adult.
+These tips are starting points to help aging adults find a comfortable sleeping position.

 To suit their body and personal preferences, experiment and adjust until you find a position that works well for them.

 Note: You can use folded or rolled towels or blankets to get the same effect as pillows.
-That can help if you’re still experimenting and don’t want to buy extra pillows before finding a position that works.
+That can help if you’re still experimenting and don’t want to buy extra pillows before finding a working position.
 Also, this assumes that your older has a comfortable, supportive mattress.

 1. For side sleepers